JAlcocerT/Linux/content/docs/Debian/_index.md

 > It's well-regarded for its community-driven development process and commitment to free software, making it a trusted choice for users who **prioritize open-source principles and long-term support**.

+### My Favourite Debian *flavours*

+* K/Ubuntu - KDE or GNOME Desktop Environment
+* ZorinOS - KDE
+* Raspbian - if you are into Raspberries!

+---

   <!-- {{< hextra/feature-card
     title="Get Ubuntu"
     subtitle="The most popular OS to start your Linux Journey."